pedroperezlatorre/public-automated-infrastructure-deployment/README.md

 - **IBM-GIT-PROVIDER**: Git access object -> ```github_integrated``` for **GitHub**, ```hostedgit``` for **GitLab**.
 - **IBM-GIT-PROVIDER-TYPE**: Type of repo -> ```link``` for **Existing**.
 - **CUSTOMER-NAME**: Prefix name for every new cloud objects.

+This URL will access the repo to read the file ./.bluemix/toolchain.yml.
+In this case it is configured to create a toolchain with two elements:
+1. Access to **GitHub repo** and detect new commits.
+2. **Pipeline**, trigered by a commit in the repo, which is composed by three stages:
+   1. Create/Update an **Schematics** workspace.
+   2. Create an execution **Plan** for that schematics workspace.
+   3. **Apply** the execution plan of the schematics workspace.

+When the execution plan is applied by the pipeline, it creates all the clould objects specified inside ```terraform```folder.